- Get Involved

 The Inspector General Act of 1978, as amended, created the OIG as an independent entity within the Institution to detect and prevent fraud, waste, and abuse; to promote economy and efficiency; and to keep the head of the Institution and the Congress fully and currently informed of problems at the Institution.
 The OIG reports directly to the Smithsonian Board of Regents and to the Congress.

-The Office of the Inspector General consists of the Inspector General, Offices of Audits and Investigations, Counsel to the Inspector General, and administrative staff.
+The Office of the Inspector General consists of the Inspector General, the Office of Audits, the Office of Investigations, the Office of Operations, and Counsel to the Inspector General.

 The OIG mission is to contribute to the strategic advancement of the Smithsonian Institution through independent and transparent oversight.